For Financial Year 2021/22

 The Modern Slavery Act 2015 came in to force on the 29th of October 2015, with the aim of reducing and preventing modern slavery and human trafficking.
 All commercial organisations operating in the UK, with a turnover of £36 million or greater are required to publish, or make available, a Modern Slavery and Human Trafficking Statement.
 Every organisation’s Modern Slavery and Human Trafficking Statement must be reviewed, updated, and re-published each financial year.
 This statement sets out Sync’s actions to understand all potential modern slavery risks related to its business, and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.

-This statement relates to actions and activities during the financial year (1 January 2019 to 31 December 2019).
-As part of its operations to provide ICT hardware and services to consumers, businesses, educational establishments, charities, and public sector bodies, Sync recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
+This statement relates to actions and activities during the financial year.
+As part of it’s operations to provide ICT hardware and services to consumers, businesses, educational establishments, charities, and public sector bodies, Sync recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 Sync is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

-GBM Digital Technologies LTD is a wholly owned subsidiary of GBM Digital Technology Holdings LTD.
+GBM Digital Technologies LTD (company reg: 02719704) is a wholly owned subsidiary of GBM Digital Technologies Holdings LTD (company reg: 07355195), which in turn is a subsidiary of GBM Digital Technologies Group LTD (company reg: 12470566).

-GBM operate in the UK only and supply within the UK and EU only.
+Sync operate in the UK only, and supply within the UK and EU only.

-Risk Assessments – Procurement regarding supply, HR regarding employment
+Risk Assessments: Procurement and Directors regarding supply, HR and Directors regarding employment

 Sync operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations: